 As agencies across the government are working to turn data into innovation, they are learning the importance of clean data.
 DHS has realized that, if computing is increasingly done at the edge – there needs to be data quality at the edge.
 However, this isn’t being routinely discussed or addressed.
 Agencies must start thinking about how to create smart data that cleans itself at the edge so when it comes time to use data, it’s ready – regardless of where it’s needed.

-In addition to smart data, it is essential to have secure data.
+In addition to smart data, it is essential to have it be secure.
 It’s non-negotiable.
 According to Marklogic, both the private and public sector must ensure data is governed, curated and secured properly before it can be fed into algorithms.
 And agencies agree – according to DHS, artificial intelligence (AI) and machine learning (ML) either produce really good mission improvement or really frightening mission improvement – and the outcomes depend on the data fed in.

 From the perspective of the private sector, Cloudera sees the beginning of a shift where activity happening in private sector is finding its way into the government space.
 There are passionate government employees who want to see and be part of progress – and they want to leverage proven methods and technologies.